ultimatemember/jobboardwp/readme.txt

 * Added: Salary job field and filter for the job list
 * Added: Company details form shortcode and predefined page for it
 * Added: Override templates versioning utility for wp-admin
+* Added: input type="number" for frontend and backend forms classes
+* Fixed: Marking a job as expired at the start of the expired day

 * Templates required update:
   - jobs/search-bar.php